questionpaperqpg/PaperAid/README.md

 ### ⚙️ Prerequisites
 - Python 3.10 (for compatibility with PyTorch/transformers)
 - Git
-- Chrome or any modern browser (updated)
+- Chrome or any modern browser
+- A Google account for Firebase

+---

 ### 🧱 Step-by-Step Setup